 The Stone Arch Bridge is the only bridge of it’s kind along the Mississippi River.
 Having 23 arches, it is 2100 feet long and contains 100,000 tons of limestone and granite.
 It was built by railroad baron James J. Hill and completed in 1883.
-It was originally used as a railroad bridge and carried as… Continue reading St. Anthony Falls Heritage Trail and used as a walking and bike path.
-It is significant historical landmark that forms an integral part of the redeveloped Minneapolis Riverfront.
-The bridge is just below St. Anthony Falls which is the birthplace of Minneapolis and was the only true waterfall on the Mississippi River.
+It was originally used as a railroad bridge and carried as… Continue reading St. Anthony Falls, Stone Arch Bridge, Minneapolis

 Cincinnati from the Carew Tower

 Some panos that I took back in 2007 but never made it to the blog until now!

 Along the high trail to the PunchBowls along Santa Paula Creek in California.
 Even though you can’t see the creek from here, trust me it’s down there.
 Very rugged and beautiful in this area with car and truck sized boulders to scramble over, or take this trail, if you can find it!
 The trail starts… Continue reading Santa Paula Creek

 Punchbowls, Santa Paula Canyon

 The Punchbowls are a series of waterfalls and swimming holes located in the Santa Paula Canyon.
 The trailhead for these is at Thomas Aquinas College.
 It is about a 3 mile hike up to the first falls over a fairly rough and rugged, unmaintained trail.
 It is a popular day hike for the locals and… Continue reading Punchbowls, Santa Paula Canyon